Promoting elections to your members

 You should promote your elections/opening of nominations on any social media platform you have e.g. Facebook, Twitter, Instagram etc. and on your club/society website, if you have one.
 However, do remember this is not a substitute for the all member email, only a supplement.
 An official all member email is the only way to guarantee all members have been contacted.

 Don’t forget to give everyone regular reminders of when nominations and voting open and close, as each of the dates listed above approach.

-We encourage you run online hustings for your upcoming elections.
+We encourage you all to run hustings for the Leadership Race.

-You could do this as a live hustings through Microsoft Teams (all UCL students have access) but remember you’ll need to put some ground rules down, and agree a format in advance so people don’t just talk over each other.
+You could do this in-person, virtually or hybrid but remember you’ll need to put some ground rules down, and agree a format in advance so people don’t just talk over each other.

 Remember to just make sure you give all candidates a fair chance to answer – it’s useful to have a format where they get 2 minutes to answer each question.

-Due to the size of many clubs and societies, in terms of membership numbers, live hustings events might not work for you.
-We recommend that once nominations open you invite members to submit questions for all candidates standing for each position.
+Due to the size of many clubs and societies, in terms of membership numbers, in-person or live We recommend that once nominations open you invite members to submit questions for all candidates standing for each position.

 Once nominations close, you compile the questions, removing any inappropriate ones, and send them to each candidate, with a deadline to submit answers prior to voting opening.

 Each answer should be restricted to the same time limit e.g. 2 minute video per question.

 If any candidate using any inappropriate language etc. You should inform them that their answer will not be posted due to this, and give them a short opportunity to record a new answer prior to voting opening.